 The best way to figure out the best plan for you is to schedule a one-on-one demo with a STACK expert, but you can find a brief overview of each plan below:

-• Free – Our Free subscription lets you preview most of the benefits of our Pro plan on up to 2 projects over 7 days.
+• Free – Our Free subscription lets you preview most STACK benefits on up to 2 projects over 7 days.
 Learn More.

 Yes!
 STACK works with universities and construction-centric schools throughout the US.
 If you are a student, we’re excited to offer low and no-cost options.
 Contact our team at 866.702.6078 for details.